jakee417/Data_Challenge/README.md

 # Stanford's Stats 315 Data Challenge in R
 A company in Chile uses crowd-sourcing to fund loans to the public, as a means to offer relief from the high bank interest rates.
 The data in this challenge consists of historical loan records for a case-control sample of 3000 past customers.
+## Variables
 The variables characterize some aspects of the loan, such as duration, amount, interest rate and many other more technical features of the loans.
 There are also some qualitative variables such as reason for the loan, a quality score and so on.
 One of